gianlazz/Lazztech.Cloud/GianDevNotes.md

 Oh this is slightly more complicated.
 I need to make sure I'm testing against how this class processes the lines output from the cmd line tools not that those perform.
 Otherwise I'd have to run the docker-compose project to get the domain tested and that would make it more of an integration test instead of a unit test.

-Setup test data for realistic output of cmdline process stdout that I'm parsing into a desired valid collection of Snapshots.
+- [x] Setup test data for realistic output of cmdline process stdout that I'm parsing into a desired valid collection of Snapshots.

+- [ ] Break out responsabilities for the process execution so that it's an interface that returns the List<string> stdout from the respective processes that I'm testing against for the facial recognitiona and facial coordinates.